 The University Staff Advisory Council (USAC) represents all staff members in Vanderbilt University (non-union) positions.
-USAC is an advisory group to the university's administration, including Chancellor Nick Zeppos, on issues that are important to staff, such as policies, benefits, and practices.
+USAC is an advisory group to the university's administration, including Chancellor Nicholas S. Zeppos, on issues that are important to staff, such as policies, benefits and practices.
 Many staff council suggestions have been adopted — including employee celebration, short-term disability, and free MTA transit.

-USAC is made up of more than 80 elected individuals from 30 campus groups who represent more than 3,000 full- and part-time, exempt and non-exempt university staff members.
-Also, there is a Medical Center Staff Advisory Council made up of elected members who represent staff in the medical center.
+USAC is made up of more than 90 elected individuals from nearly two dozen campus groups who represent more than 3,000 full- and part-time exempt and non-exempt university staff members.
+Also, there is a Medical Center Staff Advisory Council made up of elected members who represent staff at the medical center.

-The administration utilizes the council for several purposes including as a channel to communicate information across the university, as a sounding board, and as a source for recommendations.
-Recent USAC guest speakers included Chancellor Nick Zeppos and David Williams, Vice Chancellor for University Affairs and Athletics, General Counsel and Secretary of the University.
+The administration utilizes the council for several purposes, including as a channel to communicate information across the university, as a sounding board, and as a source for recommendations.
+Recent USAC guest speakers include Chancellor Zeppos and David Williams, vice chancellor for university affairs and athletics and Vanderbilt athletic director.

 If you are interested in becoming a part of this vital campus organization, in being one of the first to know what is happening on campus, and in having input on key issues, then the council is the place to be.
-You can make a difference in helping to shape Vanderbilt's future.
+You can make a difference in helping shape Vanderbilt's future.

 Duties of Staff Council Representatives

 - As a representative, you are expected to attend the monthly staff council meetings.
 If you cannot attend, you should make sure that another staff council representative from your group is attending.
 You should also inform the secretary of the council that you cannot attend the meeting.
 If a representative from your group cannot attend, arrange for someone else from your group to attend as a non-voting observer.
 Ask the non-voting observer to sign the attendance roster as a non-voting observer for your group and to inform you of the actions of the council at the meeting.